-At the time of the launch of Leading Change, Adding Value, there were 49,500 nurses working in social care.
-They are part of the overall workforce of 1.55 million people.
-As we move towards greater integration, it is vital that the important contribution those nursing and care staff make to manage complex care needs for thousands of people every day is recognised.
+There are around 49,500 nurses working in social care.
+They are a key part of the overall workforce of 1.55 million people.
+As we move towards greater integration, it is vital that the important contribution those nursing and care staff colleagues make to manage complex care needs for thousands of people every day is recognized whilst also demonstrating and quantifying the unique contribution that they bring to care delivery.

-Nursing and care staff providing social care deliver relationship-centred care and are essential partners, both with colleagues and with people using services, in providing a consistent and high quality experience.
+Nursing and care staff practicing within social care settings deliver relationship-centred care.
+They work in partnership, both with colleagues and with people using services, in providing a consistent and high quality experience.

-For people using social care the commitments in the framework together with the 6Cs make sure that people can say:
+For people using social care the ten commitments within the framework when underpinned by the 6Cs make sure that people can say:

 - I can live the life I want and am supported to manage any risks;